You might want to see another GP or specialist to get a second opinion about your diagnosis or treatment.

 - feeling reassured that different doctors agree on your diagnosis and treatment

-- having different treatments to choose from, in case the second doctor offers you a different treatment
+- having different treatments to choose from when the second doctor offers you a different treatment

 Seeing a different doctor is not always possible, and may sometimes have disadvantages.
 These include: